William Karlsson Game Preview: Golden Knights vs. Blackhawks

 Karlsson Season Stats Insights

-- Karlsson has averaged 15:30 of ice time this season (with a plus-minus rating of +6).

-- In one of five games this year, Karlsson has scored a goal, but has not finished a game with two or more.
+- Karlsson has a goal in two of seven games this year, but has to post a multi-goal effort.

-- In three of five games this season, Karlsson has recorded a point, including two games with two or more points.
+- In five of seven games this year, Karlsson has registered a point, including two games with two or more points.

-- Karlsson has posted an assist in a game three times this season in five games played, including multiple assists once.
+- Karlsson has an assist in four of seven games this year, with multiple assists in one of them.

-- Karlsson's odds on his point total prop carry an implied probability of 51.2% that he hits the over.
+- Karlsson's implied probability to go over his point total is 53.5% based on the odds.

-- There is an implied probability of 35.1% of Karlsson going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Karlsson has an implied probability of 37% of going over his assist prop bet.

 Sign up for Underdog fantasy today.